open-mmlab/mmsegmentation/README.md

 - **High efficiency**

-  The training speed is faster than or comparable to other codebases, including [xxx]().
+  The training speed is faster than or comparable to other codebases.

-Apart from MMSegmentation, we also released a library [mmcv](https://github.com/open-mmlab/mmcv) for computer vision research, which is heavily depended on by this toolbox.

 ## License